Coping with depression is difficult for the person who is depressed, as well as their family and friends.

 Role of Caregiver

 The support and involvement of family and friends can be crucial in helping someone who is depressed.
-It is especially helpful if family and friends encourage the patient to stick with treatment and practice the coping techniques and problem-solving skills he or she is learning during psychotherapy.
+It is especially helpful if family and friends encourage the patient to stick with treatment and practice the coping techniques and problem-solving skills they are learning during psychotherapy.

 How Can I Help?